markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 This may be a great candidate for a personal project.
 > **On the Job:** Especially as new developers, personal projects are important ways to demonstrate to potential employers not only a dev's ability and skill, but show off creativity, passion, and personality.
 Having a well rounded portfolio illustrates your talent, potential, and capability to finish projects.

-Let's see what the end product of our app should look like at the end of the module.
+Let's see what our app should look like at the end of the module.

 > **Asset Needed:** [Gif of the app at the end of the module Jira Issue FSFO-192](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-192).

-Having learned the fundamentals of JavaScript, we will now use those key concepts to manipulate the behavior of a webpage and demonstrate why JavaScript is a fundamental pillar of front-end development.
+Having learned the fundamentals of JavaScript, we will now use those key concepts to manipulate the behavior of a web page and demonstrate why JavaScript is a fundamental pillar of front-end development.
 In this module we will be building the Taskinator, a personal task tracker application that will combine all our knowledge of front-end development with HTML, CSS, and JavaScript.
 We will also be introducing some new built-in browser Web APIs.

 Let's highlight some of the main concepts we’ll learn:
   - The Document Object Model or the DOM to create, manipulate, and delete HTML
-  - Browser events will be used to capture user actions and manipulate data
+  - Browser events will be used to capture user interaction
   - Introduce advanced HTML attributes to help with our application’s logic
   - Add drag and drop functionality
   - Persist our tasks in `localStorage`